Lemmings is PSPACE-complete: Game Definition

-A player's \emph{move} is the assignment of a certain skill to a certain lemming at a certain time.
-Recall that at most one move can be done per time unit, and that, if several lemming pins share the same cell at the same time, only the \qq{youngest} of those lemmings may be assigned a skill at that time.
+\paragraph{\textbf{\emph{Actions.}}} A player's \emph{action} is the assignment of a certain skill to a certain lemming at a certain time.
+In the computer game, actions are done by ``clicking'' on lemmings.
+At most one skill can be assigned per time unit.
+In particular, if several lemmings lie under the ``cursor'' at the same time, the skill is assigned only to one lemming.
+An action is encoded by a lemming's position in the lemmings array, a skill identifier, and a \emph{timestamp}.

-A \emph{feasible solution} of \LEM is then a finite sequence of moves that are compatible with each other and with the given amount of available skills.
-However, in order to prove our claim (and complete the definition of \LEMS), we need to isolate a \qq{meaningful} subset of polynomial-size feasible solutions.
+A \emph{feasible solution} of \LEM is then a finite sequence of actions that are compatible with each other and with the given amount of available skills.
+To complete the definition of \LEM, we still need a \emph{measure function}, which is obviously the number of lemmings that the player saves within the time limit, by doing a certain sequence of actions given by a feasible solution.

-\begin{lemma} If an instance of \LEMS, viewed as an instance of \LEM, has a solution that saves $k$ lemmings, then it has a polynomial-size solution that also saves $k$ lemmings. \end{lemma} \begin{proof} Recall that the total number of lemmings is polynomial in the number of \emph{terrain} cells.
-It follows that permanent skills, i.e., Climber and Floater skills, can be assigned only polynomially many times, and therefore involve a polynomial number of moves.
-The same holds, for obvious reasons, also for Bomber skills.

-Observe that Miner and Digger skills can be assigned only to lemmings that can effectively dig some solid cells.
-Because the initial number of these cells is polynomial, and each cell can be \qq{restored} at most once per available Builder, it follows that Miner and Digger skills involve at most a polynomial number of moves.

-Blocker skills can also be assigned polynomially many times, because a Blocker can be interrupted only by killing it with a Bomber skill, or by digging the terrain on which it stands.

-As for Basher skills, a similar reasoning holds, except that these skills can be assigned also \qq{ineffectively,} i.e., not to dig some terrain, but to delay a Walker for a couple of time units (refer to Section~\ref{s2}).

-It follows that \emph{terrain} may change only at polynomially many time units.
-Let $[t, t']$ be a maximal timespan during which \emph{terrain} does not change, no lemming dies, exactly $b$ Basher skills are assigned, and no other skill is assigned.
-We will show that the \emph{combined configuration} $\mathcal C$ of all the lemmings at time $t'$ can be obtained at most exponentially many time units after $t$ (however, not after $t'$) by assigning a number of Basher skills that is bounded by a polynomial and does not exceed $b$.

-Observe that each lemming follows a polynomially long periodic path during $[t, t']$, and that there is at most an exponential amount of combined configurations of all lemmings.
-Suppose that $b_\ell \leqslant b$ Basher skills are assigned to lemming $\ell$ in $[t, t']$.
-In order to offset $\ell$'s phase within its own period by any desired amount, just polynomially many Basher skills are sufficient, and may be assigned at any time.
-Thus, without loss of generality, we can assign $\ell$ the correct amount of Basher skills (which is polynomially bounded and does not exceed $b_\ell$) during the first available time units, and then do the same for the other lemmings.
-Any feasible combined position of all lemmings, including $\mathcal C$, can therefore be reached by using polynomially many Basher skills (however, not more than $b$) and then \qq{waiting} for an exponentially long time (however, not beyond $t'$).

-Concluding, the overall number of moves can be bounded by a polynomial not exceeding the initial amount of skills, and each move is performed at a time unit that is bounded by an exponential (which can be represented with polynomially many digits), even if the available time is unlimited.